What Is The Community Partnership Program?

 Aaron MunzDirector of Veterans DepartmentFormer U.S. Army Capt.
 Aaron Munz is a VA-accredited claims agent and a decorated veteran who served nine years in leadership, combat and strategic training.
 He teaches veteran service officers how to help veterans apply for VA benefits and has trained more than 1,300 VSOs since 2018.

 Michelle WhitmerAsbestos Expert and WriterMichelle Whitmer has researched asbestos for nearly 15 years.
-She holds an OSHA Asbestos Standard for the Construction Industry certificate and can develop educational materials on asbestos for organizations.
+She holds certificates in the OSHA Asbestos Standard for the Construction Industry and AHERA Asbestos Awareness in schools and can develop educational materials on asbestos.
 Whitmer has been featured in The New York Times.

 Amy PelegrinHospice Care DirectorAmy Pelegrin meets with hospice care providers and palliative care facilities across the country to connect patients and families to the best facilities and resources.
 Pelegrin can develop custom educational materials on cancer support and caregiving for hospice providers.